particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 ### Create the webhook

-The hub for managing your webhooks is the [Particle Dashboard](https://dashboard.particle.io).
-Log into your dashboard and click on the Integrations tab.
+The hub for managing your webhooks is the [Particle Console](https://console.particle.io).
+Log into your console and click on the Integrations tab.
 If you have created any webhooks in the past, they will appear here.
 Click on "New Integration" -> "Webhook" to get started.

 ![Integrations Hub](/assets/images/integrations-hub.png)
 <p class="caption">Your Integrations Hub is where you can view and manage Particle webhooks</p>